-Since launching in 2015, the Peace Day Challenge has reached 148 countries and all 50 U.S. states, engaged hundreds of schools and dozens of organizations, and inspired social media posts from high-profile individuals and a broad public audience reaching tens of millions of people.
+Each year, the United States Institute of Peace (USIP) asks people to affirm that peace is a real alternative to violent conflict by taking action for peace on September 21, the United Nations’ International Day of Peace, and sharing it with a global community using #PeaceDayChallenge.
+Since launching in 2015, the Peace Day Challenge has reached 148 countries and all 50 U.S. states, engaged hundreds of schools and organizations, and inspired social media posts from high-profile individuals and a broad public audience reaching tens of millions of people each year.

 - Engage in an act of volunteerism or service to help those in need.
 In addition to opportunities that may be available in your own community, explore Points of Light’s Virtual Volunteer Opportunities.

-- Hold a virtual event or activity to mark the International Day of Peace and raise awareness about issues of peace and conflict that matter to you.
+- Hold an event or activity, virtual or in-person, to mark the International Day of Peace and raise awareness about issues of peace and conflict that matter to you.

 - Gain practical peacebuilding skills through USIP’s online courses, available tuition-free on our Global Campus platform.